ethereum/ethereum-org-website/src/content/developers/tutorials/yellow-paper-evm/index.md

 ### Why the EVM?

-I am writing this a few months before [the merge](/upgrades/merge).
+I am writing this a few months before [The Merge](/upgrades/merge).
-That event will significantly change the way blocks are handled, making that part of the current yellow paper of mostly historical instance.
+The Merge will significantly change the way blocks are handled, making that part of the current yellow paper of historical interest.
-On the other hand, the EVM is mostly unaffected by the merge.
+On the other hand, the EVM is mostly unaffected by The Merge.

 ## 9 (Execution Model)

 This section (p.
 12-14) includes most of the definition of the EVM.

 The term *system state* includes everything you need to know about the system to run it.
-In a normal computer this means the memory, content of registers, etc.
+In a typical computer, this means the memory, content of registers, etc.

 A [Turing machine](https://en.wikipedia.org/wiki/Turing_machine) is a computational model.
 Essentially, it is a simplified version of a computer, which is proved to have the same ability to run computations that a normal computer can (everything that a computer can calculate a Turing machine can calculate and vice versa).